trufflesuite/trufflesuite.github.io/_site/public/tutorials/ethereum-overview.md

 **Smart Contracts** are programs running on the EVM.
 They most closely resemble classes in other programming languages.
 Smart Contracts can accept and store Ether, data, or a combination of both.
 Then, using the logic programmed into the contract, it can distribute that Ether to other accounts or even other smart contracts.
 You can see how complex systems can develop from this flexibility.

 The language smart contracts are written in is called **Solidity**.
 Solidity is statically typed, supports inheritance, libraries and complex user-defined types among other features.
-It's file extension is ".sol".
+Its file extension is ".sol".
 Solidity's syntax is similar to JavaScript's.
 We'll go over the basics of Solidity in future tutorials, but you may also want to dive deeper by checking out [the documentation](https://solidity.readthedocs.io/en/develop/).

 Here's a smart contract example with Bob and Alice again.
 This time, they're using an escrow contract (a place to store money until a condition is fulfilled) to store their Ether before the final transaction.